Snapchat/KeyDB-docs/docs/commands.md

 #### CLIENT KILL and KeyDB Sentinel

-Recent versions of KeyDB Sentinel (KeyDB 2.8.12 or greater) use CLIENT KILL in order to kill clients when an instance is reconfigured, in order to force clients to perform the handshake with one Sentinel again and update its configuration.
+KeyDB Sentinel use CLIENT KILL in order to kill clients when an instance is reconfigured, in order to force clients to perform the handshake with one Sentinel again and update its configuration.